Where Do Broken Hearts Go: Music video

 Parts of the video for "Where Do Broken Hearts Go" was shot at Newark Penn Station.

 The music video, directed by Peter Israelson in his second music video collaboration with Houston after "Greatest Love of All", was shot at the singer's hometown of Newark, New Jersey in 1987.

 In the beginning of the video, Houston gets a bouquet of flowers from her boyfriend sent to her dressing room.
 Upon receiving the flowers, she finds a small note that simply says "goodbye".

 Fearing that her boyfriend has simply moved on, she reflects on happy memories; asking herself, "where do broken hearts go?"
 Houston leaves her dressing room, picking out one of the flowers from the bouquet.
 In the conclusion, as she walks, she is stopped by her boyfriend in surprise and the couple reunites.
-The video was shot in color and in black or white for the "memories" portions.
+The video was shot both in color and in black and white for the "memories" portion.

 Houston is depicted in various "glamour girl" shots throughout the video; Arista executives reportedly joked at the time, "there's her screen test", referring to rumors about Houston's Hollywood ambitions.
 In 2002, Israelson told Liquid Assets, a British TV documentary series focused on the net worth of celebrities, that Houston's performance in the video's 1940s-themed train station scene (filmed at Newark Penn Station) convinced Kevin Costner of her acting abilities for The Bodyguard.

 The video was moderately controversial since the ambiguous ethnic background of Houston's love interest (reportedly Houston's then real-life boyfriend, black New York restaurateur Brad Johnson) highlighted the racial sensitivities that accompanied Houston's success during the 1980s.
 The singer had been criticized for "selling out" and "acting white".

 Houston addressed the situation with her music in a 1988 NBC-TV interview while promoting her then-upcoming benefit concert for the United Negro College Fund, saying, "what do they want me to do?
 I think music is music.
 I mean, how do I sing more black?
 Or what am I doing that's making me sound white?
 I don't understand.
 I'm singing music from my heart and soul and that's it.
 So I don't really think it's an issue in my life."

 Some members of the audience at the Soul Train Music Awards jeered at Houston's name when "Where Do Broken Hearts Go" was nominated for an award at the 1989 ceremony.
 The incident was later dramatized in the official Houston biopic, Whitney Houston: I Wanna Dance with Somebody, in 2022.
-Despite this, the video was still heavily played on the black station BET as well as MTV and VH1, which continued Houston's success with all racial demographics.
+Despite this, the video still received heavy rotation on the black station BET as well as MTV, which continued Houston's success with all racial demographics.

-The video was uploaded to YouTube in September 2012 and has amassed more than 100 million times on the platform and is her second most viewed music video from the Whitney album on the channel.
+The video was uploaded to YouTube in September 2012 and has amassed more than 113 million views on the platform and is her second most viewed music video from the Whitney album on the channel.